bacota-github/scarm/README.md

 ```
 ## ScarmConfig and Column Naming Conventions

-There are some  options in the `ScarmConfig` object that can influence how field names in case classes are mapped to column mames in database tables.
+There are some  options in the `ScarmConfig` object that influence how field names in case classes are mapped to column mames in database tables.

 ### Snake Case

 By default, camel case field names (e.g. `aFieldName`) are mapped to snake case column names (`a_field_name`).
-This can be turned off by setting `ScarmConfig.snakeCase` to `false.
+This can be turned off by setting `ScarmConfig.snakeCase` to `false`.
+The field name is then used verbatim.

 ### Field Name Separators.